SoulRaven80/wdosg/README.md

 ## Features

 - Centralized repository to host your DOS games
-- Automatically fetches game metadata and artworks from _IGDB_ (requires authentication information)
+- Automatically fetches game metadata and artworks from _IGDB_ (requires authentication information - optional)
 - Ability to edit information for games
 - Include manuals / attachments for each game
 - Web access: access your library from anywhere